Bubby Brister: Regular season

+Playoffs

 After football

 After retiring from football, Brister was a television sports analyst for Fox Sports Rocky Mountain for a short time in Denver.
-In 2003, Brister became the co-host of a hunting and fishing oriented show called Louisiana Outdoor Adventures on The Outdoor Channel.
+In 2003, he became the co-host of a hunting and fishing oriented show called Louisiana Outdoor Adventures on the Outdoor Channel.
 In 2005, he joined the staff of Hunter's Specialties, a producer of hunting and fishing adventure videos.

-Brister lives in Mandeville, Louisiana, with his wife and two children.
+Brister lives in Mandeville, Louisiana with his wife and two children.